Gideontoo/netflix_sql_project/README.md

 ```
 ## Analysis and findings
-###The different types of shows available on Netflix
+### 1.The different types of shows available on Netflix

 ```sql
 	select distinct show_type
 	from netflix
 ```

-###The most common rating for movies and TV shows
+### 2.The most common rating for movies and TV shows
 ```sql
 	with t1 as
 	(select show_type, rating, count(*) rating_count, rank()